vocdoni/davinci-node/README.md

 Worker nodes are lightweight components that handle zkSNARK proof generation for ballots assigned by a master sequencer node.
 This enables distributed proving and helps scale the network.

 ### Setup Steps

+0. **Create a Worker Authtoken**
+   Go to [Davinci Worker Registry](https://vocdoni.github.io/davinci-workers-registry/) webapp to get your token.
+Ensures that the account used to create it matches with the worker address.

 1. **Clone the repository:**
    ```bash